 In a Stanford University research study, students were given data on crime statistics in the U.S and each student was asked to give a talk on why the crime is a huge problem or why it is not.
 After the task, the students were asked to write down what other speakers had said.
 Although only 10% of the speakers formed the data into stories while the rest relied on statistics, 63% recalled stories and only 5% recalled any statistics!

-The reasons for stories to be remembers than facts are because,
+The reasons for stories to be remembered than facts are because,

-- Stories command more attention and are interesting if told in correct sequence
+- Stories command more attention and are interesting if told in the correct sequence

 - When stories include a surprise or any emotion, the listener’s attention will increase as will impact on memory

 - Our brains are hardwired to remember sequences and stories provide a way to organize information for easy remembering

 - Stories provide links to our prior knowledge and thus it is embedded in memory in a more robust way.